r4victor/tenthousandmeters/content/blog/python_bts_10.md

 To insert a (key, value) pair into such a table, we first hash the key to get its bucket and then search for the key in the corresponding linked list.
 If we find the key, we update the value.
 If we don't find the key, we add a new entry to the list.
 The lookup and delete operations are done in a similar manner.

+Since the comparison of keys may take a long time (e.g. the keys are lengthy strings), the hashes are typically compared first.
+If the hashes are not equal, then the keys are not equal either.
+It's a common practice to store the hash along with the key and the value to avoid recomputing it each time.

 We now have a working hash table.
 How well does it perform?
 The worst-case analysis is quite simple.
 If the set of possible keys is sufficiently large, then there is a non-zero chance that all the items we insert into the hash table will happen to be in the same bucket.
 The average-case performance is more promising.
 It largely depends on two factors.
 First, it depends on how evenly the hash function distributes the keys among buckets.
 Second, it depends on the average number of items per bucket.
 This latter characteristic of a hash table is called a **load factor**:

 $$load\_factor = \frac{number\_of\_items}{number\_of\_buckets}$$